With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Bellevue Cboc is a mental health treatment center in Bellevue, KY, located at 103 Landmark Drive, 41073 zip code area.
 Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
-Bellevue Cboc offers psychotropic medication, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Bellevue Cboc also supports veterans and people with PTSD.
-Additional services at Bellevue Cboc consist of suicide prevention services, chronic disease/illness management and diet and exercise counseling.
+Bellevue Cboc offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to adults, young adults and seniors 65 or older.
+Bellevue Cboc also supports people with PTSD and veterans.
+Additional services at Bellevue Cboc consist of diet and exercise counseling, suicide prevention services and chronic disease/illness management.

 Learn MoreOhio Mentor is a mental health clinic in Cincinnati, Ohio, located at 2330 Kemper Lane, 45206.
 Ohio Mentor offers outpatient treatment.
-Ohio Mentor provides cognitive behavioral therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Ohio Mentor provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
 Some other services provided by Ohio Mentor include psychosocial rehabilitation services and case management.

 Learn MoreGlad House Inc is a mental health treatment clinic in Cincinnati, Ohio, located at 1994 Madison Road, in the 45208 zip code.
 Glad House Inc provides outpatient treatment.
-Glad House Inc provides behavior modification, dialectical behavior therapy and couples/family therapy to children / adolescents.
-Additional services provided by Glad House Inc consist of case management and family psychoeducation.
+Glad House Inc provides couples/family therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
+Additional services provided by Glad House Inc consist of family psychoeducation and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.